 But Lunar has been making plans and, now with a much larger market to service, they are bringing in restrictions.
-It is likely that these are imposed by DC Comics, and it could even be a reason that UCS declined to go forward.
+DC Comics likely imposes these, and it could even be a reason that UCS declined to go forward.
 Firstly, Lunar states that they have leased a new warehouse and are "currently beefing up our warehouse and CSR staff to handle the influx of new retailers from UCS."
 They also confirmed Bleeding Cool's account that stores will now to make a minimum of $125 worth of orders a week or $500 per month.
 With new details that those retailers who don't make a weekly total will have their order suspended until the following weeks, and those who don't make $500 a month over a three month period will see their account suspended.

 But the big change is that Lunar Distribution will now be enforcing certain other requirements for stores to keep their accounts.
 They must meet one of the three criteria listed: